softkau/SF2ML/README.md

 ## Warnings
 Not all of the SoundFont2 specifications are implemented yet in SF2ML.
 List of features yet to be implemented:
-* Modulators (they're silently ignored when encountered, and the library will only create empty modulator chunks when serialized)
+* Modulators (actually now they're handled somewhat, it's just that the feature is not tested throughly)
 * File structural error handling (The library assumes the sf2 file is structurally sound when loading)
 * and others that I've missed...
 ## How to compile SF2ML